 Sales of a substantial number of shares of our common stock in the public market, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock, impair our ability to raise capital through the sale of additional equity securities, and make it more difficult for you to sell your common stock at a time and price that you deem appropriate.
-After this offering, we will have outstanding shares of common stock based on the number of shares of common stock outstanding as of November 30, 2020.
-This includes the shares of common stock that we are selling in this offering, which will become freely tradeable in the public market without restriction immediately following the offering, unless purchased by our affiliates.
-Of the remaining shares, shares of our common stock are currently restricted as a result of lock-up agreements, subject to certain specified exceptions, but will become eligible to be sold after the expiration of the lock-up period on , 2021.
+After this offering, we will have outstanding 54,016,475 shares of common stock based on the number of shares of common stock outstanding as of November 30, 2020.
+This includes the 7,500,000 shares of common stock that we are selling in this offering, which will become freely tradeable in the public market without restriction immediately following the offering, unless purchased by our affiliates.
+Of the remaining shares, 15,807,980 shares of our common stock are currently restricted as a result of lock-up agreements, subject to certain specified exceptions, based on shares held on November 30, 2020, but will become eligible to be sold after the expiration of the lock-up period 90 days after the date of this prospectus.
 The representatives of the underwriters for this offering may release some or all of the shares of common stock subject to lock-up agreements at any time in their sole discretion and without notice, which would allow for earlier sales of shares in the public market.
 All other outstanding shares of our common stock may be freely sold in the public market at any time, subject to applicable securities laws, as described in the section of this prospectus titled "Shares eligible for future sale."

 In addition, certain of our executive officers, directors and affiliated stockholders have entered or may enter into Rule 10b5-1 plans providing for sales of shares of our common stock from time to time.
-Under a Rule 10b5-1 plan, a broker executes trades pursuant to parameters established by the executive officer, director or affiliated stockholder when entering into the plan, without further direction from the executive officer, director or affiliated stockholder when entering into the plan, without further direction from the executive officer, director or affiliated stockholder.
+Under a Rule 10b5-1 plan, a broker executes trades pursuant to parameters established by the executive officer, director or affiliated stockholder when entering into the plan, without further direction from the executive officer, director or affiliated stockholder when entering into the plan, without further direction from the executive officer, director or affiliated stockholder when entering into the plan, without further direction from the executive officer, director or affiliated stockholder.
 A Rule 10b5-1 plan may be amended or terminated in some circumstances.
 Our executive officers, directors and affiliated stockholders also may buy or sell additional shares outside of a Rule 10b5-1 plan when they are not in possession of material, nonpublic information.